What Is 25 Of 72

 0.3472 * 100% ≈ 34.72%

-Therefore, 25 is approximately 34.72% of 72.
+That's why, 25 is approximately 34.Day to day, 72% of 72.
+That's why note that this is an approximation due to rounding.
 This representation is helpful when comparing proportions or when dealing with situations where percentages are more readily understood.
-Note that this is an approximation due to rounding.
 The exact percentage is a recurring decimal.

 Method 3: Expressing as a Ratio